-Celebrate the Year of the Horse at the Chinese New Year festival in Box Hill on Saturday 1 February 2014.
+Celebrate the Year of the Sheep at the Chinese New Year festival in Box Hill on Saturday 14 February 2015.

 Central Box Hill will be filled with food, music and a spectacular traditional parade during the 12 hour event running from 1pm-1am.

 The showcase of Chinese culture and unique style of celebration will include activities and entertainment for all ages.

 Whitehorse City Council is proud to once again support the Asian Business Association of Whitehorse as it brings an exciting program of entertainment and stalls to one of the largest Chinese New Year celebrations in Melbourne.

 Chinese New Year festivities are full of sound, colour, dance and sweet treats to mark the start of another year full of promise.